pvbouwel/redshift-manifest-tools/README.md

 # Choices made
- - Self-made implementation of S3 client-side decryption by using default python crypto libraries.
+ - Self-made implementation of S3 client-side decryption by using pypi cryptography library.
 There are Python libraries that help to do this S3 decryption however they work on S3 object level and will therefore load the whole object in memory.
 The current implementation allows for a streaming decryption and therefore should be cheaper memory-wise and allows to use the boto3.s3.transfer which allows fast/parallel retrieving of files.
 It also easily